nQuery512/metaplex-goodpick/CLI.md

 Personally, I created a directory in the metaplex folder named 'assets' and I've put all my file and metadata in there, so if you didn't you'll need to change the following commands.

+### File Preparation

+In this assets directory, you should put all the files (JSON and IMG, )

 ### Start upload
-First, let's upload our file, be carefull, this is the part that cost you money, The program do a SOL swap to AR which is the currency of the Arweave blockchain to be able to upload your files to the Arweave FS
+First, let's upload our files, be carefull, this is the part that cost you money, The program do a SOL swap to AR which is the currency of the Arweave blockchain to be able to upload your files to the Arweave FS
 Then it sends your file.

-Let's run the following command
+Let's run the following command:

 ```
 metaplex upload /home/dev/metaplex_good/assets --keypair /home/dev/.config/solana/devnet.json --env devnet